FACTBOX-Airlines suspend China flights over coronavirus

 The largest U.S. carrier said it would suspend flights from Los Angeles to Beijing and Shanghai from Feb.
 9 to March 27.
 BRITISH AIRWAYS

 BA said on Jan.
-30 it had canceled all flights to mainland China for a month.
+30 it had cancelled all flights to mainland China for a month.
 CATHAY PACIFIC AIRWAYS

 Hong Kong's Cathay Pacific said it would progressively reduce capacity to and from mainland China by 50% or more from Jan.
 30 to the end of March.
+DELTA AIR LINES

+The U.S. airline said on Wednesday it was reducing flights to China to 21 per week from 42, starting Feb.
+6 through April 30.
 EGYPTAIR

 Egypt's flag carrier said on Jan.
 30 it would suspend all flights to and from China starting Saturday.
+ETHIOPIAN AIRLINES

+Africa's carrier on Thursday denied reports it had suspended all flights to China.
+The airline's statement contradicted its passenger call centre, which told Reuters earlier in the day that flights to China had been suspended.
 FINNAIR

 Finland's Finnair said on Jan.
 28 it would suspend its flights to Nanjing and Beijing until the end of March after China suspended international group travel from the country.
 Finnair will suspend its three weekly flights between Helsinki and Beijing Daxing between Feb.
 5 and March 29 and its two weekly flights between Helsinki and Nanjing between Feb.
 8 and March 29.